 People who are online constantly are far more likely to consider themselves “woke” than other voters.

-Urban voters are more likely than suburban or urban voters to see themselves as “woke.”
+Urban voters are more likely than suburban or rural voters to see themselves as “woke.”

 Additionally, an open ended question about what being “woke” means suggests that few see it in the way the term is understood in political circles.
 The responses of those who consider themselves “woke” are highlighted in the word cloud below.